 - Name and address of the registered agent

-- Name and address of at least one office of the business
+- Name and address of at least one officer of the business

 - Contact information of person filing form